anuragambuja/data-engineering-gcp/VertexAI.md

 - AutoML Tables for tabular data.
 Tabular data is what you might find in a spreadsheet for example.
   - The development of AutoML Table was a collaboration between Google Cloud and the Google Brain Team.
-  - your data must have between 1,000 and 100 million rows, between two and 1,000 columns, and be 100 gigabytes or less in size.
+  - Your data must have between 1,000 and 100 million rows, between two and 1,000 columns, and be 100 gigabytes or less in size.
   - You can make batch predictions on either BigQuery Tables or CSV files.
 However, the BigQuery data source tables must be no larger than 100 gigabytes.
 For CSV files, each data source file can be no larger than 10 gigabytes.
 And if you include multiple files, the sum of all files cannot exceed 100 gigabytes.

 - To improve AutoML Vision and AutoML Natural Language models